pulumi/pulumi-hugo/themes/default/content/docs/using-pulumi/continuous-delivery/spinnaker.md

 ---
-title_tag: "Using Spinnaker | CI/CD"
+title_tag: "Using Pulumi: Spinnaker | CI/CD"
-title: Using Spinnaker
-linktitle: Spinnaker
 meta_desc: "This page provides an overview of how to use Pulumi Plugin for Spinnaker to run Pulumi apps."
+title: Spinnaker
+h1: Pulumi CI/CD & Spinnaker
 menu:
     usingpulumi:
         parent: cont_delivery